2026 AFC U-23 Asian Cup qualification

 The 2026 AFC U-23 Asian Cup qualification was an international men's under-23 football competition which decided the participating teams of the 2026 AFC U-23 Asian Cup.

 A total of 16 teams qualified to play in the final tournament, including Saudi Arabia who qualified automatically as host country.

 Draw

 Of the 47 AFC member associations, a total of 45 teams entered the competition.

 A draw was held on 29 May 2025, at 15:00 (UTC+8) on the AFC House in Kuala Lumpur, Malaysia.

-The teams were seeded based on a points system derived from their final rankings across the previous three editions of the Finals.
+The teams were seeded based on a points system derived from their final rankings across the previous three editions of the Finals (2020, 2022, and 2024).
 Teams that indicated their intention to serve as qualification group hosts before the draw were placed in separate groups.
-Saudi Arabia automatically qualified for the final tournament as hosts.
+Saudi Arabia automatically qualified for the final tournament as hosts, thus the remaining 44 teams entered the qualification.